pmoskovi/flink-learning-resources/README.md

 Thank you for visiting and contributing to this collaborative effort.
 Together, we can make learning Apache Flink accessible and effective for everyone.

  Happy Learning!

+ P.s.: If you want to learn about Kafka, check out my [Kafka Learning Resources](../kafka-learning-resources) as well.
 ## Table of Contents
 * [Skill Level](#skill-level)
   * [Beginner](#beginner)